aditya314/Remember/README.md

 # Remember
-An Android notes app using SQLite with all basic CRUD operations
+An note taking Android app using SQLite for all basic CRUD operations